tuyen123khac/weather-forcast/README.md

 1. Retrieve the weather information from OpenWeatherMaps API
 2. Allow user to input the searching term
 3. Proceed searching with a condition of the search term length must be from 3 characters or above
-4. Render the searched results as a list of weather items, app will show weather infomation in today and next 6 days.
+4. Render the searched results as a list of weather items, app will show weather information in today and next 6 days.
 5. Handle failures by:
   - Input invalid search term length less than 3 characters
   - Input invalid search term (query)
   - Network issue
-6. Give user an experiences that App run smoothly by displaying progress bar when fetching data.
+6. Give the user an experience that App runs smoothly by displaying progress bar when fetching data.

 Software development principle was applied in the app:
  - Keep It Simple Simon (KISS)